Areas and Suburbs in Budapest

 Of Buda’s six districts, the most popular ones for expats are districts 11 and 22.
 On the Pest side, districts 5, 6, 7 and 13 are favoured by expats in Budapest.
 Outlying suburbs on the Buda side include Erk, Torokbalint, Diosd, Budakeszi and Budaors.

 District 11, also known as Ujbuda (New Buda), is an affluent hilly residential area southwest of the city centre.
 The Sashegy and Sasad areas in this district are the most popular.
 District 11 straddles Gellert Hill and provides one of the most spectacular panoramic views of Budapest.
-With the completion of Metro Line 4 in early 2014, the suburb has recently gained a number of metro stations.

 Also known as the ‘town of wine and champagne’, District 22 (Budafok-Tétény) is home to several of Hungary’s major wine and champagne manufacturers.
 The district commands spectacular views of the city and offers numerous restaurants and shopping centres, including the Campona Mall.
 There are also plenty of transportation options in District 22.

 Property prices have risen in this district in recent years, with demand highest in the upper parts of Rózsavölgy.
 The area is popular with artists and musicians.

 Budapest's District 5, also known as Belváros, is as central as it gets.
 Apartments are the favoured choice of accommodation here.
 Belváros is close to restaurants, bars, pubs and shopping centres, as well as the main banking and financial district and even Hungary’s parliament buildings.
 Because of its central location, accommodation in Belváros tends to be more expensive and generally smaller than that of other areas.